dotnet/crank/docs/storing_results.md

 Use `--sql [connection-string] --table [table-name]` arguments to store in the specified SQL Server database.
 The connection string must point to an existing SQL Server database.
 The first time it's called the required table will be created.

-The create table has the following schema:
+The created table has the following schema:

 | Column         | Type     | Example     | Description     |